a-schaefers/themelios/README.md

 ```bash
 [root@nixos:~] STARTOVER=1 POOL_NAME=zroot themelios foo bar
 ```

-## Hacking the script
-If you want to help make Themelios better, try to put everything in a function and call the functions at the end of file.
-This makes commenting out blocks of code easier and adding early exits to test sections of the script.
-Try to use variable and function names that explain the code as it executes so that we don't need too many comments.

 ## Making contributions
 Check out the [What Themelios does not do](https://github.com/a-schaefers/themelios#what-themelios-does-not-do-yet) section and make PR's.
 I sure would appreciate all the help I can get!